National and International airlines.

-Sansa, AeroBelle, Costa Rica Green AirWays and Skyways are the airlines that offer daily domestic service to the principle tourists’ destinations throughout the country.
+Sansa, AeroBelle, and Costa Rica Green AirWays are the airlines that offer daily domestic service to the principle tourists destinations throughout the country.
 Passengers are permitted 25 lbs of luggage; cancellation and date change fees apply.
 Charter flights are also available.

 Currency and Exchange Rates: The official monetary unit of Costa Rica is the Colón (pronounced co-loan).
 Official exchange rate could be verified directly at the Banco Central de Costa Rica.